IluyemiJoy/Palmoria-Group-HR-Analysis/README.md

 iii.
 Used the salary percentage and salary to calculate the bonus salary of each employee

 iv.
-Used salary and bonus salary to calculate the totaal salary of each employee
+Used salary and bonus salary to calculate the total salary of each employee

 v.
 Used **IF** function to	group the employees into groups based on manufacturing companies requirement of minimum of 90,000